-In spite of these initiatives and efforts, mercury is still widely used in northwest Tanzania.
-Surveyers observed the use of mercury on 190 out of 237 gold processing sites.
-46 sites were using cyanide in vat leaching (see below).
-Only on 4 tiny gold processing sites in Kigoma did IPIS surveyors not ascertain the
+In spite of these initiatives and efforts, mercury use remains omnipresent in northwest Tanzania.
+If we exclude cyanide leaching plants (see below), 98% of all surveyed gold processing sites use mercury.
+Only on 4 tiny gold processing sites in Kigoma did IPIS surveyors not ascertain mercury use.
+Likely, the chem-